JRMC Policies

 Submission Guidelines

 Anyone may submit an original article to be considered for publication in the Journal of Regional Medical Campuses provided the author(s) owns the copyright to the work being submitted or is authorized by the copyright owner or owners to submit the article.
-Submitted articles cannot have been previously published or forthcoming in an archival journal or book (print or electronic).
 There are no fees for authors to publish in the journal.

 Submission of articles to the Journal of Regional Medical Campuses should be as a Word document, with the body of text in 12pt font, double-spaced, using the AMA format and style.
 Make sure you have the following items: article title, abstract, keywords for your article.